In this section:

 The fox is also named Reynart, and the recovered king commands his subjects that henceforth they must — under pain of death — address the fox as Master Reynaert: »op hoer lijf dat si hem nae dyer tijt voert meyster reynaert hieten«.

 On the one hand it is not unheard of that one generation of barons take the name of their fathers.
-On the hand, the Lübeckian author never gives us the name of the wolf.
+On the other hand, the Lübeckian author never gives us the name of this wolf.
 Maybe because Ysengrim is the main antagonist in the story, so it won't do to have him killed in the king's kitchen years ago.

 Reynke ends the lübeckian tale by saying the "everyone had to call my father "Doctor": »dat ein islik minen vader doctor hete« (line 5.343).
 We are not told his name.